ZannaSkull/ReviOS-Mod/README.md

 What changes in this modified version?

-- Waterfox & Floorp as Default browser / Currently Broken!
+- Waterfox & Floorp as Default browser !
 - Removed Windows Backup app
 - Build-in AdAway Soon!